Uniform rational polytopes of foliated threefolds and the global ACC: Introduction

+\begin{rem}[$\mathbb Q$-coefficients versus $\mathbb R$-coefficients] In an earlier work \cite[Theorem 1.1]{LLM23}, Theorem \ref{thm: global acc threefold} was established for the case when $\Ii\subset\mathbb{Q}$.
+Despite its technicality, it is important to consider pairs and foliated triple structures with real coefficients for future applications.

+For example, when considering the minimal model program with scaling, we need to consider a sequence of scaling numbers $\lambda_i$.
+In many scenarios we need to consider the limit of the scaling numbers $\lambda:=\lim_{i\rightarrow+\infty}\lambda_i$.
+However, it is possible that $\lambda$ is an irrational number when each $\lambda_i$ is rational.
+Thus, we need to study pairs with real coefficients.

+For example, pairs with real coefficients are necessary to develop the theory of \emph{uniform rational polytopes}, which implies the global ACC.
+The theory of uniform rational polytopes allows us to reduce plenty of questions related to pairs and triples with real coefficients to the case of rational coefficients.
+Although seemingly technical, this theory (as well as a weaker version, the theory of rational polytopes) is known to be very useful for usual pairs in many different contexts, such as the minimal model program with scaling (\cite{Sho92,BCHM10}), accumulation points of minimal log discrepancies (\cite{Liu18,HLS19,HL22}), construction of special minimal model programs (\cite{Kol21,HL23}), and the effective Iitaka fibration conjecture \cite{CHL23}.
+For further details about this theory, we refer the reader to \cite{Nak16,HLS19,HLQ21}. \end{rem}

-Theorem \ref{thm: global acc threefold} is an analogue of \cite[Theorem 1.5]{HMX14} for foliated varieties of dimension $\leq 3$.
-In an earlier work by the first two authors and Y. Luo \cite[Theorem 1.1]{LLM23}, Theorem \ref{thm: global acc threefold} was established for the case when $\Ii\subset\mathbb{Q}$.
-Y.-A. Chen proved Theorem \ref{thm: global acc threefold} in dimension $2$ (\cite[Theorem 2.5]{Che22}).
-However, due to the failure of effective birationality for foliations \cite[Paragraph before Theorem 1.4]{SS23}, the proof of the $\Ii\subset\mathbb{Q}$ case heavily relies on the index theorem of surfaces, which only works for the $\mathbb{Q}$-coefficient case.
-Therefore, there are essential difficulties in extending \cite[Theorem 1.1]{LLM23} to the general case when the coefficients of $B$ belong to an arbitrary DCC set $\Ii$.
+Due to the failure of effective birationality for foliations \cite[Paragraph before Theorem 1.4]{SS23}, the proof of the rational case of the global ACC for foliated threefolds heavily relies on the index theorem of surfaces, which only works for the rational coefficient case.
+Therefore, there are essential difficulties in extending \cite[Theorem 1.1]{LLM23} to the general case when the coefficients of $B$ belong to an arbitrary DCC set $\Ii\subseteq\mathbb{R}$.

-To resolve this issue, we develop the theory of uniform rational polytopes for foliations in dimension $\leq 3$.
-In this paper, we prove the existence of uniform rational lc polytopes for foliations in dimension $\leq 3$.
+To resolve this issue, we prove the existence of uniform rational lc polytopes for foliations in dimension $\leq 3$.
 This result is crucial for the proof of our main theorem, Theorem \ref{thm: global acc threefold}, and has potential applications in the study of foliations and their singularities.

 \begin{thm} Let $v_1^0,\dots,v_m^0$ be positive numbers and $\bm{v}_0:=(v_1^0,\dots,v_m^0)$.
 Then there exists an open set $U\ni \bm{v}_0$ of the rational envelope of $\bm{v}_0$ satisfying the following.